BassaniRiccardo/ICEBERT/examples/pytorch/language-modeling/README.md

 {Arabic, Bengali, English, Finnish, Indonesian, Korean, Russian, Swahili, Telugu}.

 ### TODO
-* Is the tokenizer loaded correctly?
-Should some files be renamed to match what the code is loolking for?
-  Or is it better to just build a new vocabulary from the correct vocab.txt file?
 * is the 2-phases training handled correclty, or should we do as if we were training from scratch and then specify a checpoint (in the training code around line 413?)
 * is the output models location set correclty?
-* model.resize_token_embeddings(len(tokenizer))         ?? now we are setting voc_size to tokenizer.vocab_size != len(tokenizer)

 ### Requirements